-1. Admission.
+- 1. Admission.
 Applicants are expected to have studied mathematics, physics, chemistry, and biology to approximately the same extent as covered in the undergraduate option in biology at the California Institute of Technology (see Schedules of Undergraduate Courses).
 Students with deficient preparation in one or more of these basic sciences may be admitted and required to remedy their deficiencies during the first years of graduate training.
 No graduate credit will be granted for such remedial study.
 Applicants intending to specialize in fields bordering between biology and chemistry or between biology and physics may be admitted on the basis of a curriculum equivalent to that offered respectively in the chemistry or physics undergraduate options at the Institute.
-Applicants are urged to take the Graduate Record Examinations (Aptitude Test and Advanced Tests in Biology, Chemistry, Mathematics, and Physics) and have their test scores submitted to the Institute.

-2. Student Conferences.
+Applicants are urged to take the Graduate Record Examinations (Aptitude Test and Advanced Tests in Biology, Chemistry, Mathematics, and Physics) and have their test scores submitted to the Institute. - 2.
+Student Conferences.
 During the week preceding registration for the first term, each entering student confers with his Advisory Committee.
 The committee consists of the instructor likely to be in charge of his major subject work and three others representing diverse fields of biology.
-The committee will advise the student of deficiencies in his training and will be available for consultation and advice throughout his graduate study.

-3. Teaching Requirement for Graduate Fellows.
-A graduate student who holds a national fellowship to do graduate work in the Division of Biology may be assigned to give limited assistance in teaching undergraduate courses if his advisory committee considers it to be of value for him to gain teaching experience.
+The committee will advise the student of deficiencies in his training and will be available for consultation and advice throughout his graduate study. - 3.
+Teaching Requirement for Graduate Fellows.
+A graduate student who holds a national fellowship to do graduate work in the Division of Biology may be assigned to assist in teaching undergraduate courses if his advisory committee considers it to be of value for him to gain teaching experience.
+The amount of teaching may vary, but it will not be more than 15 hours per week for one term per year.

-4. Major Subjects of Specialization.
+- 4. Major Subjects of Specialization.
 The fields within the Division of Biology in which a student may pursue major work leading to the doctor's degree are listed herewith.
-They are divided into three main disciplines for purposes of the regulations concerning minor subjects as stated on page 195.

-A. Physiological Biology Plant Physiology Animal Physiology Psychobiology Embryology Biophysics B. Genetical Biology Genetics Immunology Virology C. Chemical Biology Biochemistry
+They are divided into three main disciplines for purposes of the regulations concerning minor subjects as stated on page 184. - A. Physiological Biology Plant Physiology Animal Physiology Psychobiology Embryology Biophysics

+- B. Genetical Biology

+Genetics

+Immunology

+Virology

+C. Chemical Biology

+Biochemistry

-5. Minor Subjects.
-A student majoring in one of these fields may elect to take a subject minor either (a) in another discipline of Biology or (b) in another division of the Institute.
+- 5. Minor Subjects.
+A student majoring in one of these fields may elect to take a minor subject either (a) in another discipline of Biology or (b) in another division of the Institute.
 A student majoring in the Biology Division, whose minor program of study is of the general type, is required to select 45 units of advanced course work in one or more disciplines in the humanities, sciences (other than biology), or engineering, subject to the approval of the Biology Division.

-A student majoring in another division of the Institute may, with the approval of the Biology Division, elect a subject minor in any one of those fields listed above in section 4.
+A student majoring in another division of the Institute may, with the approval of the Biology Division, elect as a minor subject any one of those listed above in section 4.
 He is required to take two examinations, one in either general botany or general zoology and one in his minor subject.